0ldM8/firstProject/README.md

 # firstProject
 First Project Repositety
-This projec tis designed as a tutorial purpose
+\nThis project is designed as a tutorial purpose